Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints: Proximal Galerkin, Newton systems preconditioning

 \subsection{Gradient-type constraint}

 In order to discretize the gradient-type LVPP subproblem \cref{eq:pG:gradient} we choose a similar discretization.
-Now we discretize $u$ with (partial) degree $\vect{p}$ and $\psi$ with (partial) degree $\vect{p}-1$ for $\vect{p}\geq 1$.
+Now we discretize $u$ with a (partial) degree $\vect{p}$ continuous $p$-FEM basis and $\psi$ with the (partial) degree $\vect{p}-1$ discontinuous Legendre basis, for $\vect{p}\geq 1$.
+This choice of pair is motivated by \cite[Ex.~6]{dokken2024}.
+The numerical analysis is less developed for this problem and other inf-sup stable pairs may exist.

 After a Newton linearization, this leads to the same symmetric saddle point structure as \cref{eq:pG-matrix} that we choose not to relabel.
 The $\alpha$-scaled stiffness matrix $A_\alpha$ is identical to the one in the previous subsection.
-Recall that $\Phi_\hp$ denotes the discontinuous basis of Legendre spectral Galerkin basis defined in \cref{eq:spectral-galerkin}.
+Recall that $\Phi_\hp$ denotes the discontinuous basis of Legendre spectral Galerkin basis defined in \Cref{sec:fem}.
 Then, for each basis function ${v}_i \in U_{0,\hp}$, $\zeta_i \in \Psi_\hp^d$, and $\eta_i \in \Phi_\hp^d$, $d \in \{1,2\}$, the (not relabeled) matrices $B$, $D_\psi$, and $E_\beta$ are defined as:

-where $\nabla_h$ denotes the broken (cellwise) gradient, $F'_{\zeta_i}(\psi_\hp)$ represents the Fr\'echet derivative of $F_{\zeta_i}(\psi_\hp) \coloneqq (\zeta_i, \varphi_\hp \psi_\hp (1+|\psi_\hp|^2)^{-1/2})_{L^2(\Omega)}$, and $\varphi_\hp$ denotes the FEM approximation of $\varphi$. $E_\beta$ plays the same role as in \cref{sec:newton:obstacle} and, once again, $D_\psi$ is the only matrix with dependence on the current Newton iterate.
+where $\nabla_h$ denotes the broken (cellwise) gradient, $F'_{\zeta_i}(\psi_\hp)$ represents the Fr\'echet derivative of $F_{\zeta_i}(\psi_\hp) \coloneqq (\zeta_i, \varphi_\hp \psi_\hp (1+|\psi_\hp|^2)^{-1/2})_{L^2(\Omega)}$, and $\varphi_\hp$ denotes the FEM approximation of $\varphi$. $E_\beta$ plays the same role as in \Cref{sec:newton:obstacle} and, once again, $D_\psi$ is the only matrix with dependence on the current Newton iterate.
 The effectiveness of the hpG algorithm hinges on the ability to solve \cref{eq:pG-matrix} efficiently and in a manner that is robust to choices of the mesh size $h$, the truncation degree $p$, $\alpha$, and $\psi_\hp$.